 It is certainly not unheard of, particularly at small firms.
 However, temping should simply not be seen as the alternate route for getting on track as an associate with a firm.
 For the most part, and particularly at larger firms, the decision makers at the top firms will generally never lay eyes on you or even know you were the person who put together their witness kits or did the research on an issue for a memo.
 Of course, getting a foot in the door, no matter how big the door or how small the foot, is one way of getting out there in the job market, but especially in this case, it should never be utilized as your primary and/or sole search method.
 Ultimately, very rarely do contract attorneys get hired as permanent associates after "proving themselves."
 In fact, most law firms' recruiting of permanent and temporary employees is handled separately.

-There is nothing in my experience that causes me to suggest that hiring or working as a temporary attorney is a bad thing.
+There is nothing in my experience that causes me to suggest that hiring or working as a temporary attorney or having contract work on your resume is a bad thing.
 However, as with any other niche in the job market, there are important issues to understand before moving into a particular arena.
 The end results that can arise from jumping into the temp market must be considered.
 Are you looking for quick money before moving to the next stage of your career?
 Will you work yourself out of the permanent job market by staying at temp assignments too long?
 Are you stunting your legal growth by doing document review temp work rather than taking a substantive position with a smaller firm?
 Are there real temp-to-perm positions out there?
 Will you have time to interview while temping?
-Should you list your temp experience on your resume?
+Should you list your temp jobs on your resume?
 Do the firms you are targeting prefer periods of inactivity to temping?
+Are the highest paying temp agencies looking to work with you?
 What kinds of temp assignments are more beneficial to your career than others?
 The list of questions can go on forever.
 You have to determine your short- and long-term goals and then look at those questions against that backdrop.
 Figure out whether temping fits into your overall job search strategy and, if so, how to navigate through the pitfalls of life as a temporary attorney.